eddiethecatkid/eddiethecatkid/README.md

 # Wassup!
-I'm Eddie (eddiethecatkid) and I like to code and expose.

-## Who are you?
-One of the worst developers to the point where its not even funny.
+I'm Eddie (eddiethecatkid) and I'm the worst developer ever to the point where it's not funny.
+I'm also the stupidest person you'll ever meet.

-## Can I be your Discord friend?
-Maybe.
-Only if I know you well.

-## What are your hobbies?
-Being silly.